30 Interesting Facts About Trinidad and Tobago

 The Moruga Scorpion chilli (Shutterstock)

-10. The country’s capital city, Port of Spain, is located on the island of Trinidad and takes its name from when the city was known as “Puerto de Espana” by Spanish colonisers.
+10. The country’s capital city, Port of Spain, is located on the island of Trinidad and takes its name from when the city was known as “Puerto de Espana” by Spanish colonizers.
 The name became anglicized following the British capture of Trinidad in 1797.

 12. The world’s largest natural deposit of asphalt is located in Trinidad and Tobago.
 The La Brea Pitch Lake in southwest Trinidad holds around 10 million tons of asphalt.